Strait Zooism

 Strait Zooism is the fourth and final studio album released by rap group Poison Clan.
 It was released on November 7, 1995 through Warlock Records and was produced by Mike "Fresh" McCray and JT Money.
-Strait Zooism proved to be the least successful of the group's albums, only peaking at #80 on the Top R&B/Hip-Hop Albums.
+Strait Zooism reached No. 80 on the Billboard Top R&B/Hip-Hop Albums chart.
 This album was also Poison Clan's only album not released through Luke Records, as the group had left the record label due to a money dispute with Luther Campbell.